 - The Mobie Plus™: The Mobie Plus™ is the newest scooter added to the Solax line.
 It is foldable and, with a new release lever, it now unfolds in seconds without the need for extra assembly.

 - The Genie+: The Genie+ automatic folding scooter folds and unfolds with the simple touch of a button on its remote control.
 It can also be folded manually, making this scooter compact and portable.

 - Hercules lift: In addition to its foldable scooters, Solax also sells the Hercules Portable Automated Lift.
 This lift can help hoist the scooter into any vehicle and, like the scooter, can fold into a more compact size for easy transportation.

 - Accessories: Solax also sells its own line of baskets, chargers, cup holders, phone holders and traveling cases for consumers who want to customize their scooters.

-Pride Mobility Products is a leading designer and manufacturer of mobility products like scooters, power chairs, scooter lifts and more.
-Pride Mobility was founded in Pittsburgh in 1986 and is currently headquartered in Exeter, Pa.
-Pride Mobility boasts an extensive line of mobility scooters, and their products can be found online or at dealerships around the world.
+Pride Mobility Products designs and manufactures mobility scooters, electric wheelchairs, power-lift recliners, stair lifts and ramps.
+The company was founded in Pittsburgh in 1986 and is now headquartered in Exeter, Pennsylvania.
+You can find Pride Mobility’s extensive line of products online or at dealerships around the world.